sandialabs/scot/docs/source/scotdocker.rst

 **Persisted Data**

 You can view which data is being persisted by viewing the docker-compose.yml script and referring to the various 'Volumes'.
-With regard to MongoDB (where SCOT records are persisted), those directories are mapped to your Host's: /var/lib/mongodb directory.
+With regard to MongoDB (where SCOT records are persisted), the data from mongodb is persisted via nmaed volumes to /var/lib/docker/volumes/mongodb_data..

 **Mail**